GPlates/GPlates/doc-python-api/pygplates_reference.rst

 | These classes represent the various types of property values that a :class:`feature<pygplates.Feature>` can contain.
 | Property values contain things such as plate IDs, geometries, finite rotations, strings, numbers, etc.
-  All these property values inherit :class:`pygplates.PropertyValue`.
+  All these property values inherit from :class:`PropertyValue<pygplates.PropertyValue>`.

-.. note:: Some of these property values can be obtained more easily using :class:`pygplates.Feature` directly.
+.. note:: Some of these property values can be obtained more easily using :class:`Feature<pygplates.Feature>` directly.

 .. autosummary::
    :nosignatures: